 Disability Basics

 Term of Insurance

 Term of insurance is the period of time that the policy is non-cancellable.
 The terms of the policy nor the premium can be altered by the insurance carrier, provided you pay your premium on time.

 Elimination Period

 Elimination period is the time which must pass after the date of the injury or sickness, prior to the loss payee receiving benefits.
 A variety of elimination periods are available.

 Benefit Period

 The benefit period is the number of months that benefits are payable during a period of disability.
-A variety of benefit periods are available.
+Benefit periods may range from one month to "to age 65".

 Loss Payee

 All disability benefits from the policy will be paid to the designated loss payee.

 Owner

 Owner or policy owner is the person or entity that has the right to request modifications to the policy.

 New Term of Insurance

 A new term of insurance may be offered at the expiry date, subject to underwriting.

 Premium Mode

 Premium payments may be made on a monthly, quarterly, semi-annual, annual or single premium basis.
 All premium payments are available on an electronic transfer or credit card deduction.
 And certain premium modes may be paid by check.

 Grace Period

 A grace period of thirty-one days applies to any premium installment payment.

 Waiver of Premium

 Following the initial premium payment, if you become totally or residually disabled for more than 90 days, the policy will waive any future premium amount due, for as long you remain totally or residually disabled.

 Policy Provisions

 Presumptive Disability

 If due to a sickness or injury you have totally lost: the use of both hands, or both feet, or one hand and one foot, or the sight of both eyes, or the hearing of both ears, or the ability to speak.
 The elimination period will be waived.
 The monthly benefit will be paid for the entire benefit period or as long as the loss exists.

+Rehabilitation Benefit

+We may offer financial assistance for a rehabilitation program if we are paying benefits under this policy and if we approve the program in advance.
+The terms of a rehabilitation program, related expenses and total disability benefits during this program, will be subject to mutual agreement.

+Survivorship Benefit

+If at the time of death you were receiving monthly benefits, we will pay a survivorship benefit equal to three times the monthly benefit.

+Transplant Benefit

+If you donate an organ after the policy has been in force for at least six months, any total disability resulting from the surgery will be considered an illness.

+Recurrent Disabilities

-Transplant Benefit If you donate an organ after the policy has been in force for at least six months, any total disability resulting from the surgery will be considered an illness.
-Recurrent Disabilities If after a period a total disability you return fulltime to work and within six months you are once again totally disabled, you can elect to continue the previous claim without the need for a new elimination period or choose to have a new elimination/benefit period.
+If after a period a total disability you return fulltime to work and within six months you are once again totally disabled, you can elect to continue the previous claim without the need for a new elimination period or choose to have a new elimination/benefit period.
 Once a period of six months has elapsed from returning to work, any new claim will have a new elimination and benefit period.